hacolab/google-oauth2-sh/README.md

 $ chmod 600 my-account-file
 ```

-The format of that file is shell script code.
+The format of my-account-file is shell script code.
 For example, the following file.

 ```